 Bottom line about the hormonal IUD (Mirena)

 However, I also don’t like to see my patients suffer from flooding periods, adenomyosis, or debilitating endometriosis pain.
 So, as a realist, I will say there are times when Mirena is needed, and it is often a better choice than surgery or full-dose hormonal birth control.

 Also, because Mirena permits some normal hormonal cycling, I view it as the least harmful of all the types of hormonal birth control.

 There has been a bit of discussion lately about whether women even need a period, and because Mirena suppresses bleeding, it’s been part of the discussion.

 “Do women need periods?” is the wrong question.
 The right question is: “Do women need to ovulate?”, and the answer is a resounding “Yes!”

-By suppressing the uterine lining directly, Mirena is unique in that it suppresses a bleed but permits ovulation.
-So, if “menstrual suppression” is your goal, then Mirena is really the only reasonable option.
+Mirena is unique in that it suppresses a bleed but permits ovulation and hormones.
+So, if “menstrual suppression” is your goal, then Mirena is the only reasonable option.

 With most hormonal birth control, you will bleed but not cycle.
 With a Mirena IUD, you will cycle but not bleed.

 I’d love to hear your thoughts.
 Please comment.

-Also please see previous post: The Pros and Cons of the Copper IUD.
+Also please see read: The Pros and Cons of the Copper IUD.